Programme Code: AK3518

 PLANNING YOUR PHD

-PhD research allowances are normally available for PhD candidates in the Business School.
-The grants may be utilised by the candidate to cover the expense of data collection, travel and resources associated with completing their research.
+PhD research allowances are normally available for PhD candidates for expenses associated with data collection and analysis, conference attendance, travel and resources associated with completing their research.

 SCHOLARSHIPS / GRADUATE ASSISTANTSHIPS